ssh88/Objective-C-Coding-Standards/README.md

 - (void) fooTableViewManagerReloadData:(FooTableViewManager *)fooTableViewManager;
 ```

-Also, the table view manager can not manipulate the data source, and therefore does not hold a reference to the datasource.
-Any time the datasource is needed, it requests its via a protocol method
+Also, the table view manager should not manipulate the ```dataSource```, and therefore does not hold a reference to the ```datasource```.
+Any time the data is needed, it is requested via a protocol method

 ```
 - (NSArray *) fooTableViewManagerTableData:(FooTableViewManager *)fooTableViewManager;

+...
+...

+#pragma mark - UITableViewDataSource

+- (NSInteger)tableView:(UITableView *)tableView numberOfRowsInSection:(NSInteger)section
+{
+    return self.delegate.fooTableViewManagerTableData.count
+}
 ```

 However, as you can see the table view is passed as an argument in the table view manager's ```initWithDelegate:tableView:``` method, this allows the manager to setup additional attributes on the table view, for example: